How to create reproducible builds

-Your docs depend on tools and other dependencies to be built.
+Your documentation depends on a number of dependencies to be built.
 If your docs don’t have reproducible builds, an update in a dependency can break your builds when least expected, or make your docs look different from your local version.
-This guide will help you to keep your builds working over time, and in a reproducible way.
+This guide will help you to keep your builds working over time, so that you can focus on content.

 A configuration file with explicit dependencies looks like this:

-# File: .readthedocs.yaml version: 2 # Build from the docs/ directory with Sphinx sphinx: configuration: docs/conf.py # Explicitly set the version of Python and its requirements python: version: 3.7 install: - requirements: docs/requirements.txt
+version: 2 build: os: "ubuntu-22.04" tools: python: "3.12" # Build from the docs/ directory with Sphinx sphinx: configuration: docs/conf.py # Explicitly set the version of Python and its requirements python: install: - requirements: docs/requirements.txt

 - ✅ Good: